pyload/pyload/README.md

 Under Unix-based systems, try to install pyLoad with root privileges.

-Prefix the installation command with `sudo`, like:
+Prefix the installation command with `sudo`:

     sudo pip install pyload-ng